Stytch

 Objective

-Identify the downstream impacts of bifurcation and adjust stytch.com/docs to support the new auth type, guiding users to 1) determine the applicable auth type for their project, and 2) easily access and navigate the relevant documentation.
+Identify the downstream impacts of bifurcation and redesign Docs to support this new auth type—guiding users to 1.
+Determine the applicable auth type for their project, and 2.
+Easily find and navigate the relevant documentation.

-How do auth companies approach content reorganization?
-How does bifurcation fit into Stytch's current architecture?
+How do other auth companies approach content reorganization, and how does bifurcation fit within Stytch’s current architecture?

-To help align cross-functional partners, comparative research, auditing, and mapping helped teams visualize ripple affects and inconsistencies across various surface areas.
+To align cross-functional partners, I conducted comparative research, audits, and mapping exercises to help teams visualize ripple effects and inconsistencies across surfaces.

 Case study image